This Policy is under review.

 The School Board designates the Assistant Superintendent for Administration as emergency manager.

 Each school shall annually conduct school safety audits as defined below in collaboration with the chief law enforcement officer of the locality or with that officer’s designee.
 The results of such school safety audits shall be made public within 90 days of completion.
 The School Board may withhold or limit the release of any security plans, walk-through checklists and specific vulnerability assessment components as provided in the Virginia Freedom of Information Act, Va.
 Code § 2.2-3705.2.
 The completed walk-through checklist will be made available upon request to the chief law enforcement officer of the locality or the officer’s designee.
 Each school shall maintain a copy of the school’s safety audit report, which may exclude such security plans, walk-through checklists and vulnerability assessment components, within the office of the school principal and shall make a copy of such report available for review upon written request.

 Each school shall submit a copy of its school safety audit to the Superintendent.
-The Superintendent shall collate and submit all such school safety audits, in the prescribed format and manner of submission, to the Virginia Center for School and Campus Safety and shall make available upon request to the chief law enforcement officer of the locality the results of such audits for the officer’s review and recommendation.
+The Superintendent shall collate and submit all such school safety audits, in the prescribed format and manner of submission, to the Virginia Center for School and Campus Safety (VCSCS) and shall make available upon request to the chief law enforcement officer of the locality the results of such audits for the officer’s review and recommendation.
+The superintendent includes the designation of the division safety official, which includes a current mailing address, a current working daytime phone number, a current functional email address, and a current functional fax number, with the school safety audits when they are submitted to VCSCS.

 The Superintendent shall establish a school safety audit committee to include, if available, representatives of parents, teachers, local law-enforcement, emergency services agencies, local community services boards, and judicial and public safety personnel.
 The school safety audit committee reviews the completed school safety audits and submits any plans, as needed, for improving school safety to the Superintendent for submission to the School Board.